followcrom/domdom54/DEV.md

 in Aug 2026.
 Push tokens now live in a Google Sheet written by a Google Apps Script web app.

 Android push delivery runs through FCM (`app.config.js` → `googleServicesFile`).
-The `google-services.json` file contains configuration details such as API keys, project IDs, and other settings needed to connect your app to Firebase services Deleting it kills notifications.
+The `google-services.json` file contains configuration details such as API keys, project IDs, and other settings needed to connect your app to Firebase services.
+Deleting it kills notifications.

 <br>